mobxjs/mobx/docs/computeds.md

 If you only fiddle around computed properties might not seem efficient, but when applied in a project that uses `observer`, `autorun`, etc., they become very efficient.

-The following code demonstrates the issue.
+The following code demonstrates the issue:

 ```javascript
 // OrderLine has a computed property `total`.